Jon1701/portfolio-v5/README.md

 - `make dev-all` to start the Development server which accepts connections from all devices on the network
 - `make staging-all` to start the Staging server which accepts connections from all devices on the network
 - `make clean` to clean generated artifacts
+- `make deploy` to deploy the site to the GitHub Pages repository
+- `make check-is-master-branch` to check if the current branch is `master`
+- `make generate-cname` to generate a CNAME file into the build folder